em1e/ft_irc/tests2.md

 - [ ] be able to set and remove inviteOnly
 - [ ] be able to give and take admin perms
 - [ ] error cases, userlimit:
     - [ ] set userLimit to be lower than user count in channel (how many users are in channel)
     - [ ] set / remove userlimit of a channel that doesn't exist
     - [ ] set / remove userlimit of a channel, when in channel but not admin
     - [ ] set / remove userlimit of a non existant channel
 - [ ] error cases, admin perms:
     - [ ] give admin perms to client who's not in channel
     - [ ] give admin perms to client who changed their nickname when in channel
     - [ ] take admin perms away from client, make then run mode and topic commands
     - [ ] take admin perms away from yourself
     - [ ] take admin perms away from multiple users (should this be possible?)
     - [ ] give / take away multiple users admin perms (should this be possible?)
     - [ ] give / take away admin perms for a channel you're not a part or admin of
     - [ ] give / take away admin perms for a non existant channel
 - [ ] general error cases:
     - [ ] run invalid mode commands
         - [ ] incorrect arg order
         - [ ] incorrect flags
         - [ ] too many args

 ## /join <channel>:
 - [x] create and join a non existant channel, becoming the first admin
 - [x] join existing channels
 - [x] join channels you have been invited to (invite only)
-- [ ] join channels that require a password
+- [o] join channels that require a password
 - [o] join multiple channels at the same time
 - [ ] error cases:
     - [ ] join channels that are past their userLimit